What you'll learn in this remote hiring guide

 - Any other tools you use on a day-to-day basis: The more you can help candidates gleam what it's like to work at your company the better.
 So try to integrate tools you often use into your interview and assignment process.

-For a more extensive list of remote hiring tools have a look at our article, Your go-to remote hiring tools.
+For a more extensive list, check out our advice for the go-to remote hiring tools.

 That's all you need to know about remote hiring.
 It's a lot to process so take the time to experiment with these tips and tricks and see what works for you.
 In the end it's all about, finding a candidate who is a great match for your company without letting the challenges of remote hiring get in the way.